jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 # Rule insert card clarifications
 The following clarifications are included in the rule inserts that come with the various sets.

+**Note**: There have been some editorial liberties taken (not all are exact quotations from the main source).
+These changes are mainly cosmetic or

 For additional information, see also:

 * [Rule changes, bans, errata, and clarifications](https://urldefense.com/v3/__https://www.reddit.com/r/VS2PCG/wiki/rulings__;!!EbQPtYtffN8evQ!rEiskfqdzor4Fz1uF3VSkXbyzo-pfJvzQeJeFrOYYxup6oXbYLw2haeORsqIFO6I0A$ )